advaitpaliwal/reminisc/README.md

 # Reminisc

-Reminisc is an open-source AI-powered conversational assistant that utilizes memory to enhance user interactions.
-It leverages OpenAI's language models and Pinecone's vector database for memory storage and retrieval.
+Reminisc is an open-source memory for conversational LLMs.

 ## Features